On the equation $N_{p_1}(E)\cdot N_{p_2}(E)\cdots N_{p_k}(E)=n$: Basic Estimates

-Let $d$ be a square-free integer.
-Let $\pi_E(x,d)$ be the number of good primes $p\leq x$ such that $d|\npp$.
-Write \be \pi_E(x,d)=\delta(d)\lix+r_d, \ee where $\lix=\int_2^x\frac{dt}{\log(t)}$, $\delta(d)$ is a positive fraction (whose explicit form is not needed for the moment) and $r_d$ is the ''error term.''
-If we assume that GRH holds for $E$ then the precise form of error term can be made explicit (this the only point where one needs to assume GRH).
-This is done by means of the explicit Chebotarev density theorem of \citep{murty88,serre82} and hence one has the following estimate for $r_d$ due to \citep{steuding05,steuding05b}: \be |r_d|=O\left(d^{3/2}x^{1/2}\log(dx) \right), \ee and the implied constant is dependent on $E$ (specifically the conductor of $E$).
+If we assume that GRH holds for $E$ then the precise form of the error term $r_d$ can be made explicit (this is the only point where one needs to assume GRH).
+This is done by means of the explicit Chebotarev density theorem of \citep{murty88,serre82} and hence one has the following estimate for $r_d$ due to \citep{steuding05a,steuding05b} and \cite[Proposition 11]{cojocaru05}: \be |r_d|= \ee and the implied constant is dependent on $E$ (specifically the conductor of $E$).

+In the CM case, I will not assume GRH and hence one cannot use the explicit error term provided by \eqref{eq:error-term}.
+One important point to note in both the cases, one does not need the explicit error term given by \eqref{eq:error-term}, but one needs bounds on sums of the form $\sum \abs{r_d}$ for $d$ in a suitable range.

+The following consequence of \citep[Theorem 1]{liu06} (which treats both the CM and the non-CM cases respectively) will be crucial in the proof of \Cref{th:main}.
+It is important to note that \cite[Theorem 1]{liu05} (and \cite{liu06}) shows that the theorem given below is unconditional (i.e. without assuming GRH) if $E/\Q$ has complex multiplication.
+As is shown in \cite{liu05}, in the CM case, one can work with the Bombieri-Vingradov Theorem \cite[Theorem 3]{wilson1969} to arrive at reasonably good bounds on such sums (in the CM case).
+This is how one overcomes the absence of GRH in the CM case.